 As per previous years, IIeX NA was set for two and a half days.
-However, we started with half-day session on Tuesday and then had two full days of sessions.
+However, we started with a half-day session on Tuesday and then had two full days of sessions.
 This could have been an attempt to give some extra time after the Easter holiday so everyone could arrive in time for the kick-off, or a strategy to entice people to stay the end on the final day.
-If the latter, I don’t think it worked out, as I saw many people leaving on the final afternoon, thus missing a chunk of very good presentations.
+If the latter, I don’t think it worked out, as I saw many people leaving on the final afternoon, thus missing a chunk of excellent presentations.

 It was an interesting change to start the conference off with separate workshops rather than a full-house opening session with keynote addresses.
-Personally, I liked the concept as the one-hour workshops concept worked well for me and we had more of a chance to dig into the content.
+I liked the concept as the one-hour workshops worked well for me, and we had more of a chance to dig into the content.
 This starkly contrasted with the mere 15 minutes that the main presentations had during the regular program.
 I'd rather have a bit more time for presenters to get their case studies across – how about 25 minutes?

-As usual with these conferences there are multiple streams, so I’m not able to reflect on all papers.
+As usual with these conferences, there are multiple streams, so I’m not able to reflect on all papers.
 Amongst the presentations I saw, my favorites were:

-- “Understanding player churn before they leave” by Cheri Marine of GSN Games – closing the feedback loop from Big Data behavioral data analytics to observational research and back to build better forecasting algorithms that include the ‘why’.
+- “Understanding player churn before they leave” by Cheri Marine of GSN Games – closing the feedback loop from Big Data behavioral data analytics to observational research and back to build better forecasting algorithms that include the ‘why.’

 - “Blockchain Market Research solutions: What do participants think?” by Andrew Cannon of GRBN and Lisa Wilding-Brown of Innovate MR – Talking to MR participants about Blockchain and its potential impact highlights that there is a long way to go before this might become mainstream.